 Available metrics

-All count-based metrics represent absolute counts within the evaluation window, not rates.
+All count-based metrics represent absolute counts in the evaluation window, not rates.
 For example, if you set window_duration: "5m" and threshold_value: 10 for api_errors, the alert triggers when there are 10 or more API errors in the 5-minute window.

 | Metric | Description | Unit | Typical threshold guidance |